-The race is approximately 33 miles long and starts in the village of Killin.
+The race is usually somewhere between 31-33 miles long and starts in the village of Killin.
 The route is run on a variety of surfaces, but all good underfoot, so it would make a nice race for those looking to step up from marathon distance.
 Of course, being Scotland in November, the weather might add a wee extra chellenge to the proceedings.
 The route is out and back (with a twist), so you don’t need to worry about transport back to the start.

-Click here to download a .gpx file of the course which is compatible with most GPS devices like Suunto & Garmin as well as their related websites.
+Click here to download a .gpx file of the course which is compatible with most GPS devices like Suunto & Garmin.

-The majority of the route is on cycle paths and forest trails so its good conditions underfoot and nothing technical although depending on the weather, the forest could be a bit wet in places.
+The majority of the route is on cycle paths and forest trails so its good conditions underfoot and nothing technical although depending on the weather, you’ll probably get your feet wet in the forest.
 There are 5 miles or so on very quiet country B roads out the back of Strathyre, headed towards Balquihidder.

 We’ll have a number of first-aiders available on the day with medical supplies at each CP and the start/finish.